moyanj/wsl-usb-gui/README.md

 At this point you should probably reboot your computer, then you can use this tool to manage your USB devices.

+## Code signing policy

+As of WSL USB GUI v5.0 the msi installer is code-signed, with the automated signing backend graciously provided by SignPath.io with certificate provided by SignPath Foundation OSS program.

+This program will not transfer any information to other networked systems.
+The application does not include any telemetry or similar network communications.

+Installations of WSL-USB-GUI include a copy of usbipd-win msi as downloaded from https://github.com/dorssel/usbipd-win/releases
+These are not modified in any way and are code-signed by the original author of this program.

 ## Credits
 All the hard work to get USB devices working in WSL is thanks to USBIP and in particular usbipd-win : https://github.com/dorssel/usbipd-win